 See the genius of a visionary architect

-Barcelona is famous for its Modernista architecture, much of which was designed by Antoni Gaudí.
+Barcelona is famous for its Modernista architecture, including the iconic buildings of Antoni Gaudí.
 His masterpiece is the mighty cathedral La Sagrada Família, which remains a work in progress close to a century after its creator’s death.
-It’s a bizarre combination of crazy and classic: Gothic touches intersect with eccentric experiments and improbable angles.
+It’s a bizarre combination of crazy and classic – Gothic touches intersect with eccentric experimental flourishes and improbable angles.
 Even half completed, it’s a modern-day wonder.

 12. Lisbon, Portugal

-Alfama, with its labyrinthine alleyways, hidden courtyards and curving, shadow-filled lanes, is a magical place to lose all sense of direction and delve into Lisbon's soul.
-On the journey, you’ll pass breadbox-sized grocers, brilliantly tiled buildings and views of steeply pitched rooftops leading down to the glittering Tagus.
-Pause at cozy taverns filled with easygoing chatter, with the scent of chargrilled sardines and the mournful rhythms of fado drifting in the breeze.
+The district of Alfama, with its labyrinthine alleyways, hidden courtyards and curving, shadow-filled lanes, is a magical place to lose all sense of direction and delve into Lisbon's soul.
+On the journey, you’ll pass breadbox-sized grocers, brilliantly tiled buildings and views of steeply pitched rooftops leading down to the glittering Tagus River.
+Pause at cozy taverns filled with easygoing chatter, with the scent of chargrilled sardines and the mournful rhythms of fado drifting in the breeze, and toast the city with a glass of Portugal's famous port wine.

 Motorcyclists drive down a road through the lush Scottish Highlands.